-Multiwinding Protection—Select the SEL-787 for standard dual-slope differential protection with harmonic blocking and restraint for as many as four windings.
-The SEL-787 offers as many as three independent REF elements for sensitive ground-fault detection in grounded-wye transformers.
+Multiwinding Protection—Select the SEL-787 for standard dual-slope differential protection with harmonic blocking and restraint for most two-, three-, and four-winding transformers.
+The SEL-787 offers as many as three independent restricted earth fault (REF) elements for sensitive ground-fault detection in grounded-wye transformers.
 The relay also comes with a variety of overcurrent elements for backup protection, including phase, negative-sequence, residual-ground, and neutral-ground elements.
 Breaker failure protection for as many as four 3-pole breakers is also standard.

 Synchronism Check/Station DC Battery Monitor—Program the VS/VBAT voltage channel in the SEL-787-3S to perform a synchronism check across a circuit breaker or to monitor dc voltage levels of the substation battery.

 Through-Fault Monitoring and Protection—Measure accumulated through-fault levels with the transformer through-fault monitor.
 Additionally, the optional 4–20 mA or resistance temperature detector (RTD) thermal inputs can monitor ambient, load tap changer (LTC) tank, and transformer oil temperatures.